DONATIONS and FOSTERS ARE URGENTLY NEEDED NOW!

 Around 90,000 animals are killed just in metro Atlanta's animal shelters, each year.
 It is estimated that well over 200,000 + animals are killed statewide in Georgia per year.
 Adoptable, loving animals that are unwanted, abandoned, abused and stray.

-Forgotten Animals Rescue,Inc. is an organization in Atlanta that is dedicated to saving animals on death row in Georgia.
+Forgotten Animals Rescue,Inc. is an organization in Atlanta that is dedicated to saving animals.

 We are an all volunteer organization.